sunnya97/ethereum-developers-guide/writing-smart-contracts/voting.md

 ###### [Creating a DAO](https://docs.google.com/document/d/13gpr8ddfyQnYiHDNr9mIDOwNzhAp5FJ9sziXAA9dOrs/edit) \[Exercise\]

-In this project designed by the UPenn Blockchain Club, you will be tasked with implementing a Decentralized Autonomous Organization \(DAO\).
+In this project designed by the UPenn Blockchain Club, you will be tasked with implementing a DAO.
 You will combine concepts from the multi-signature wallet project, the token-weighted voting project, as well as some new concepts that might require some research in order to create a fully function DAO contract complete with buy in periods and vote proposals.